WordPress has been the dominant figure in content management since its inception in 2003.

 It's undeniable that, seventeen years later, there are many reasons why WordPress is the most popular CMS on the market.
 With a market share of almost 40% of all websites on the internet, it's one of the powerhouses in the CMS space.

 However, all that glitters isn't gold.
 WordPress isn't a one size fits all solution, and many companies won't benefit from using WordPress as their CMS, especially if they need headless capabilities.

 In this article, we'll tell you about headless WordPress, explain why it's a bad idea, and provide some alternatives for implementation instead of going headless with WordPress.

 What Is Headless WordPress?

-With a decoupled WordPress, the WYSIWYG editor is disabled, and most of the critical functions are instead managed through REST APIs.
+With a decoupled WordPress, the WYSIWYG editor is disabled, and most critical functions are managed through REST APIs instead.

-While several types of sites and apps can benefit from the headless WordPress approach, WordPress comes pre-packaged with a myriad of options that you might not probably need, resulting in hefty performance losses.
+While several types of sites and apps can benefit from the headless WordPress approach, WordPress comes pre-packaged with myriad options that you might not probably need, resulting in hefty performance losses.

 When Headless WordPress Isn't The Best Choice For Your Project

 There are a few scenarios where headless WordPress is a bad idea.
 These are some of them.

 Also, if you don't have a web development team and rely on marketers to create new functionalities, WordPress probably isn't the best idea as your marketers will need to learn more than basic front-end code.
 For those that don't have the required technical skillset, it can be an unnecessarily frustrating experience.